nwlambert/qutip-paper-v5-examples/README.md

 - enrstates.py:  Basic example of ENR states.

-- jax-countstats.py: An example of how to use qutip-jax + jax Auto-diff to calculate counting statistics from a master equation.
+- jax-countstats.py: An example of how to use QuTiP-JAX + JAX Auto-diff to calculate counting statistics from a master equation.

 - jax-mesolve.py: Basic setup of an Ising spin chain model, used as a foundation for the GPU benchmark results in the QuTiP 5 paper in Fig 4.